-- Sand and mud that has accumulated in brake drums and around brake discs may affect braking efficiency and may damage brake system components. - ◆Always perform a maintenance inspection after each day of off-road driving that has taken you through rough terrain, sand, mud, or water.
-For scheduled maintenance information, refer to the separate "Scheduled Maintenance Guide" or "Owner's Manual Supplement".
+- Sand and mud that has accumulated in brake drums and around brake discs may affect braking efficiency and may damage brake system components. - Always perform a maintenance inspection after each day of off-road driving that has taken you through rough terrain, sand, mud, or water.
+For scheduled maintenance information, refer to the separate "Owner's Manual Supplement/Maintenance Schedule".